mit-cml/iot-website-source/docs/src/app/pages/codibotintro.md

 * Acrylic pieces (base, wings), 2 pieces.
 * Cow leather pieces (stripes and body cusions), 4 pieces.
 * 3D printed parts, 9 pieces.

+You may also <a href="https://www.robotkingdom.com.tw/product/mit-app-inventor-codi-bot/" target="_blank">purchase</a> a complete kit.

 ## Instructions and Samples: